 # System

 "System" here refers to Energy Management System (EMS).
-In a C&I plant, multiple EMSs may exist.
-You can manage the inverter remotely through the following functions: mode settings, remote setting, demand control, zero export control, and external control.
+There are two EMS types: Trene and Aelio.
+Multiple EMSs may exist in one C&I plant.
+You can manage the inverter remotely through EMS: mode settings, remote setting, demand control, zero export control, and external control.

 # Work Mode

-You can set the work mode for a device remotely.
-Aelio inverter supports 6 work modes: Self-Use Mode, Feedin Priority Mode, Backup Mode, Manual Mode, Peak-shaving Mode, and TOU.
-Trene inverter only supports Self-Use Mode, Manual Mode, and TOU.
+According to the status of connection to the grid, a device might be in grid-connected or grid-disconnected state.
+When it is grid-connected and online, you can set the work mode for it.
+Aelio system supports 6 work modes: Self-Use Mode, Feedin Priority Mode, Backup Mode, Manual Mode, Peak-shaving Mode, and TOU.
+Trene system only supports Self-Use Mode, Manual Mode, and TOU, but when a grid-connected photovoltaic inverter is integrated into the system, it also supports Feedin Priority Mode.

 # Self-Use Mode

 Self-use mode is suitable for areas with high electricity consumption costs but low feed-in revenue.
 Its operation logic: The electricity generated by PV is preferentially used to meet the demands of C&I loads.
-After that, if there is still power left, it will be stored in the battery for backup.
-Only when the battery SOC reaches the target value can it be sold to the grid.
+After that, if there is still power left, it will be stored in the battery for backup first, and then sold to the grid when the battery SOC reaches the target value.

 - (Optional) Set to take power from the grid and tap Save.
-And then set the target SOC for charging.
+Then set the target SOC for charging.

 # Feed-in Priority Mode